Ultrafast control of spin-orbital separation probed with time-resolved RIXS

 Quasi-one-dimensional systems exhibit many-body effects elusive in higher dimensions.
 A prime example is spin-orbital separation, which has been measured by resonant inelastic X-ray scattering (RIXS) in Sr\textsubscript{2}CuO\textsubscript{3}.
 Here, we theoretically analyze the time-resolved RIXS spectrum of Sr\textsubscript{2}CuO\textsubscript{3} under the action of a time-dependent electric field.
 We show that the external field can reversibly modify the parameters in the effective $t-J$ model used to describe spinon and orbiton dynamics in the material.
 For strong driving amplitudes, we find that the spectrum changes qualitatively as a result of reversing the relative spinon to orbiton velocity.
 The analysis shows that in general, the spin-orbital dynamics in Mott insulators in combination with time-resolved RIXS should provide a suitable platform to explore the reversible control of many-body physics in the solid with strong laser fields.

 \textit{Introduction -- } Electrons in strongly correlated materials can be characterized by charge, spin and orbital quantum numbers.
 In a prototypical Mott insulator, the charge becomes localized by the electron-electron repulsion, leading to highly intertwined spin-orbital physics and a variety of ordering phenomena \cite{Tokura2000_Science}.
 In low-dimensional materials, the effect of the Coulomb repulsion can be even more exotic, and the electron can fractionalize into spin and orbital excitations (spin-orbital separation, SOS) \cite{Wohlfeld2011,Schlappa2012} in analogy to spin-charge separation (SCS) \cite{Lieb1968_PRL, Kim1996,Kim2006_NatPhys}.
 Ultra-short laser pulses have opened avenues to control the many-particle physics in solids out of equilibrium \cite{review_giannetti,Basov2017,delaTorre2021_RMP}.
 A particularly versatile concept is Floquet engineering, where the Hamiltonian of a system is dynamically modified with time-periodic fields, as employed widely in optical lattice experiments \cite{Jotzu2014_Nat,Georg2019_NatPhys,Struck2012_PRL,Gorg2018}.
 For example, a control of SCS has been proposed through Floquet engineering of the $t-J$ model \cite{Gao2020_PRL}.
 In solids, however, a major challenge to implement a similar dynamic control is the heating due to photon absorption from the drive.
-Only few theoretical proposals have so far been realized, such as Floquet Bloch states of weakly interacting electrons \cite{Oka2009_PRB,Wang2013_Science,McIver2020_NatPhys}.
+Few theoretical proposals have so far been realized, such as Floquet Bloch states of weakly interacting electrons \cite{Oka2009_PRB,Wang2013_Science,McIver2020_NatPhys}.
+Only very recently, a seminal experiment has shown the Floquet control of nonlinear local properties in a strongly correlated compound \cite{Shan2021_Nature}.